Orange County, Texas: History

 Orange County was formed in 1852 from portions of Jefferson County.
 It was named after the orange fruit, the common citrus fruit grown by the early settlers of this county near the mouth of the Sabine River.

 Due to periodic spells of quite cold winter weather (frosts) in Orange County, it is no longer the home of orange trees and citrus orchards.
 The production of those fruits in Texas long ago was moved a long way southwest into the Rio Grande Valley, where the weather is almost always warm all winter long.
 Citrus trees produce their fruit in the wintertime, which makes them especially vulnerable to frost and icy weather.

 A similar thing has happened in Florida, where orchards of citrus trees no longer exist in either Citrus County or Orange County because of bad winter freezes in some years.
 In both Florida and Texas, the citrus agriculture has been moved farther south in search of milder winters, and away from the periodic frosts.

-During World War II, Orange County was the home of a large amount of shipbuilding for the navies the United States and allied countries.
+During World War II, Orange County was the home of a large amount of shipbuilding for the navies of the United States and allied countries.
 The major shipbuilder, Consolidated Steel Corporation, was located in the town of Orange, and among the warships that it built were the USS Aulick (DD-569) (1942), the first warship built there, the USS Pope (DE-134) (1943), and the USS Carpenter (DD-825) (1945–46), the last warship built there.
 During the war, the Consolidate Steel Corporation employed as many as 20,000 people at its shipyard in Orange.